Randium: A minimal model of universal viscous liquid dynamics: Discussion

 \section{Discussion}

 Why does a simple model, here exemplified with Randium, reproduce the intrinsic viscous liquid dynamics of molecular systems?
 To answer this, recall that dynamical heterogeneity \cite{SchmidtRohr1991, Ediger2000, Tanaka2025} plays a crucial role in understanding viscous liquid dynamics.
 Specifically, at low temperatures, there are regions of space where particles relax quickly, and regions where structural changes are more sluggish.
 This results in dynamical heterogeneity-induced decoupling of timescale (exemplified by Stokes-Einstein breakdown \cite{Fujara1992}), at low temperatures, as reproduced by Randium: The inset in Fig.\ \ref{fig:relaxation_times} illustrates this.
-The panels in Fig.\ \ref{fig:overlap_half} show sites where the particle type changes (black) after time $t=\tau$.
+The panels in Fig.\ \ref{fig:overlap_half} show the sites whose particle type has changed (black) after a time $t=\tau$.
 Interestingly, as temperature is lowered (increase of $\beta$), the cooperatively rearranging regions increase in size, as suggested by Adam and Gibbs \cite{Adam1965}.
-Figure \ref{fig:length_scales}(a) show that the characteristic length-scale, $\xi$, increase more than a factor of 4 in the investigated temperature range.
-To a good approximation, the relaxation times scales as $\tau\propto\exp(\xi)$.
-An extrapolation suggest that at the glass-transition temperature, the length-scale is increased by a factor of 6.
+Figure \ref{fig:length_scales}(a) shows that the characteristic length-scale $\xi$ increase more than a factor of four in the investigated temperature range (see the legend of Fig.~\ref{fig:length_scales} for the definition of $\xi$).
+To a good approximation, the relaxation time scales as $\tau\propto\exp(\xi/\xi_0)$.
+An extrapolation suggests that at the glass-transition temperature, the length-scale is increased by a factor of six.